K-Wu/python_and_bash_playground/godbolt_snippets/readme.md

 6. [7T4e3q5zT.cpp](https://godbolt.org/z/7T4e3q5zT) varies from 3oaTddKxG to show derived class virtual function won't be called when the derived class object is passed by-value to a function that takes base class object as parameter.
 However, if we pass the base class object by-reference instead in print_this(), the derived class virtual function will be called now.
 7. [Yj86q3fEP.cpp](https://godbolt.org/z/Yj86q3fEP) demonstrates the use of shared_ptr.
 8. [Ebf1qE1xa.cpp](https://godbolt.org/z/Ebf1qE1xa) demonstrates how to specify initial value for class members, e.g., a std::vector<int>, via initializer list.
+9. [rGzeWxzqP.cpp](https://godbolt.org/z/rGzeWxzqP) is a variant from Ebf1qE1xa that demonstrates how to use new operator with constructor arguments to create a class object.